sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 After

-    Figure 2 shows two electron trajectories associate with a return kinetic energy lower than 3.2 Up.
+    Figure 2 shows that a return kinetic energy lower than 3.2 Up yields two electron trajectories.

 ------